How To Guide For Annotating Books Like a Pro!

 Mark text that interacts.
 Whether parts are moments that could be potentially foreshadowing or referencing other parts of the story.
 Mark things that interact and build upon one another.
 This will increase your awareness of the plot and storyline.

 Just doodle.
-Whether you are an artist or just just drawing emojis doodle what comes to mind.
+Whether you are an artist or just drawing emojis, doodle what comes to mind.
 All of that is relevant to the things you are feeling about the story.
 It means something.

 How to Annotate Books Like a Pro!

-Different books have different genres, writing styles, themes, and ideas that the author wants to convey, and sticking to one way may not work across the board.
+Different books have distinct genres, writing styles, themes, and ideas that the author wants to convey, and adhering to a single approach may not be effective across the board.
 Be open to exploring and trying out different methods, and finding a flow that works.
-Ultimately, annotating books is supposed to improve your overall experience with reading, if you make it a chore, you aren’t going to want to do it.
+Ultimately, annotating books is intended to enhance your overall reading experience.
+If you make it a chore, you won’t want to do it.

 1. Write out your thoughts!

-Another powerful form of interacting with the text is writing out your thoughts.
-If you agree or disagree with something write it down.
-If you find something funny take note.
+Another powerful way to interact with the text is to write out your thoughts.
+If you agree or disagree with something, write it down.
+If you find something funny, take note.
 This doesn’t mean that you have to write a ton.
-Comments can be in short form or whatever comes to mind.
+Comments can be brief or whatever comes to mind.

 Yes, longer comments take up more space, but in those moments I would suggest grabbing a post-it note.
 Writing out the feelings you have at the moment will also help when you continue with the series or when you revisit the story.
 You will be able to see what you were thinking, whether your feelings changed, and proceed from there.